umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 - Heading
 - Text
 - Container Width
-- Compact
+- Compact (Removes the extra padding over and under this widget)
-- Black & White
+- Black & White (Images will be shown in black & white)
 - Add content ( you need to do this to get the second section)
 - Background Color
 - Text Color

 You will have these settings in the second section:
-- Alias
+- Alias (the name of the logo)
 - Image
-- Link
+- Link(links the logo to another page on your site or a different site)
 - width